PoisotLab/ms_network_prediction/manuscript.md

-Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine learning approaches in the modelling process.
+Below we provide a primer on the background concepts necessary to build models to predict species interaction networks, with a focus on using machine learning approaches in the modeling process.

 ## Models